-COVID digest: South Korean PM Kim Boo-Kyum tests positive | DW | 03.03.2022
+COVID digest: South Korean PM Kim Boo-kyum tests positive | DW | 03.03.2022

 Prime Minister Fumio Kishida is expected to announce the new measures, along with an extended coronavirus quasi-emergency, at a news conference on Thursday.

-The move will provide relief for some 150,000 foreign students, and workers who have not been able to enter Japan.
+The move will provide relief for some 150,000 foreign students, as well as workers who have not been able to enter Japan.
 While cases in the country are now falling, health care facilities remain strained.
 February was the deadliest month of the pandemic for Japan, said national broadcaster NHK, causing as many as 4,856 fatalities.

-The subway operator, bus companies and one of the biggest supermarket chains in Hong Kong said they were reducing services this week, due to the worsening COVID situation.
+The subway operator, bus companies and one of the biggest supermarket chains in Hong Kong said they were reducing services this week, due to the worsening COVID-19 situation.

 Daily infections have spiked since early February, even as authorities remained firm with their decision to follow the "dynamic zero" coronavirus strategy, similar to China.

-Authorities in New Zealand have voiced concern about the COVID threat at the upcoming Women's Cricket World Cup.
+Authorities in New Zealand have voiced concern about the COVID-19 threat at the upcoming Women's Cricket World Cup.

 The eight-nation event begins on Friday, when hosts New Zealand take on the West Indies.

 Australia's star all-rounder Ashleigh Gardner tested positive, and will be missing the first two matches.
-"All remaining Australian players and support staff have tested negative following subsequent Rapid Antigen Tests, and will proceed with existing plans," said Cricket Australia.
+"All remaining Australian players and support staff have tested negative following subsequent RATs (Rapid Antigen Tests), and will proceed with existing plans," said Cricket Australia in a statement.

 Organizers will allow matches to be rescheduled in the event of an outbreak, but also have an extraordinary plan in an extreme scenario which would allow teams to field nine players and two substitutes drawn from their management contingents.

-Governor Ron DeSantis of the US state Florida admonished a group of students for wearing masks at a press conference on Wednesday.
+Governor Ron DeSantis of the state Florida in the United States admonished a group of students for wearing masks at a press conference on Wednesday.

 "You do not have to wear those masks.
 I mean, please take them off.
 Honestly, it's not doing anything.
 We've got to stop with this COVID theater.
 So if you want to wear it, fine, but this is ridiculous," DeSantis, a fierce opponent of vaccine and mask mandates, told the students.